-The KPF-produced film follows the redesigning process of the NYCHA neighborhood alongside collaborating partners and is available on-demand as part of OHNY’s Weekend design festival
+The KPF-produced film documents the design process behind the NYCHA neighborhood revitalization alongside collaborating partners and is available on-demand as part of OHNY’s Weekend design festival.

-The short film Resilience + Heart covers KPF’s work with NYCHA, in collaboration with City Council Member Carlos Menchaca, Arup, OLIN, along with direct conversation with the residents to discuss how to improve and protect the daily life of citizens.
-The renovation covers 28 buildings housing over 6,000 people, providing a safer and more sustainable neighborhood, resilient to future natural disasters.
+The short film Resilience + Heart covers KPF’s work with NYCHA, in collaboration with City Council Member Carlos Menchaca, Arup, and OLIN, along with direct conversation with the residents to discuss how to improve and protect the daily life of citizens.
+The renovation provides a safer and more sustainable neighborhood, resilient to future natural disasters.

 OHNY Weekend takes place on October 16th and 17th and is one of the largest public design festivals in the nation, with events held virtually in person across the city’s five boroughs.
 Learn more about the event here and how to view the short film here.